 How to Set Max Recording Length in Windows 11 Gameplay Captures

 Windows 11 makes it easy to record your gaming highlights.
-You can save your best moments by pressing the Windows logo key + ALT + G. These videos go straight to the Video folder folder in your user directory.
+You can save your best moments by pressing the Windows logo key + ALT + G. These videos go straight to the Video folder in your user directory.
 You can also change that default location to a different folder or drive if you need more space.

-Why set a recording limit?
+Why set a max recording length Windows 11?

 You might wonder why you should limit how long your computer records.
 If you record for too long, your hard drive fills up fast.
 This makes your computer run slowly.
 Setting a limit keeps your files organized into smaller, easier-to-manage clips.
 It also saves you time because you won’t have to search through hours of footage just to find one cool moment.